Betreuungsrechtsreform 2023: Wissenswertes aus notarieller Sicht

 What is a sole proprietorship?

 Sole proprietorships are the most basic form of business structure.
-If you don’t form a business entity, like an LLC or corporation, but start conducting business, you're automatically considered a sole proprietorship.
+If you don’t form a business entity through a state filing, as with an LLC or corporation, but just start conducting business, you're automatically considered a sole proprietorship.
 This means

 • Your business is not an entity separate and apart from its owner